mhetrick/hetrickcv/README.md

 ### Binary Gate
 This is a very simple module with a single gate output.
 There are three gate inputs with corresponding buttons.
 The first two buttons turn the output gate on or off, while the third toggles its current state.

+### Binary Noise
+This noise generator will randomly generate a value of +/- 5V (or +5V and 0V in unipolar mode).
+At audio rates, this generates very loud, digital noise, while at lower rates this can be used to generate unpredictable gates.
+With slew mode enabled, it will interpolate cleanly between the two states, making it useful as a modulation source as well.

 ### Bitshift
 This is a harsh waveshaping effect.
 It is particularly useful for taking a slow, smooth CV value and creating a lot of rapid discontinuities.
 The effect is produced by taking the internal floating-point representation of the signal and turning it into a 32-bit integer.
 The integer's bits are then shifted left (<<, which produces aggressive alterations to the signal) or right (>>, which is mostly just attenuation).
 Because the algorithm for this module has expected boundaries, you will need to select a range for the input signal. +/- 5V is the standard range for most audio generators in Rack.
 Some function generators will produce +/- 10V, though.
 Regardless, since this is a fairly harsh and experimental module, there's no need to select the "correct" range...